coolsamson7/aspyx/README.md

 # Installation

+Just install from PyPI with

 `pip install aspyx`

-The library is tested with all Python version > 3.9
+The library is tested with all Python version >= 3.9

-Ready to go...

 # Registration